TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

    .. note::

-      When converting from a string, the string must not contain whitespace around the central ``+`` or ``-`` operator.
+      When converting kutoka a string, the string must not contain whitespace around the central ``+`` or ``-`` operator.
 For example, ``complex('1+2j')`` is fine, but ``complex('1 + 2j')`` raises :exc:`ValueError`.